Business and Information Technology

 to access Canvas.

 7th Grade BIT

 At the 7th grade level of Business and Information Technology, students will be introduced to personal financial literacy.
 They will not only learn the basics of financial responsibility, but what it takes to achieve desired levels of success throughout their lifetime.
 The course begins with the cornerstone of personal finance: understanding your individual values, needs, and wants.
-Form there, students will learn how to set appropriate goals and make smart decisions.
+From there, students will begin to build a "budget portfolio" and use real salary data from the Indiana Career Explorer website.
 The second half of the course will engulf students in the world of commerce.
-Savings plans, major expenditures, comparison shopping, e-banking, and credit cards are just a few of the key topics students will focus on.
+Common adult expenditures, saving/investing expenses, retirement, debit/credit cards, and financial security awareness are just a few of the key topics students will focus on in this course.

 7th grade BIT will use Canvas to access all course content and curriculum.
 Click Here

 8th Grade BIT

 Business and Information Technology in 8th grade will focus on career-oriented topics.
 Students will work on developing their soft skills and establish a deeper understanding of their personal profile in relation to future jobs and occupations.
 This will include the fundamentals of career research (for both short-term and long-term personal objectives) as well as best-practices for building a strong financial foundation.
 Résumés, interview tactics, applications, and a variety of other forms will all be examined in this course.
 Every student’s goal is to have the skills and tools they need to obtain their first job in high school.

 8th grade BIT will use Canvas to access all course content and curriculum.
 Click Here to access Canvas.